CodyChuGit/OT2-Camera-Classifier/README.md

 The result is a trained model "labwareclassifier.h5", capable of classfifing an image as a "deck slot with a labware" or an "empty deck slot" and directly used.
 This trained model has been tested, and the results show 100% reliability in classifying these image catagories.
 The potential of using this feature could expand to misplaced labware detection and labware identity confirmation easily with additional collected data.

-Follow this install tutorial to setup tensor flow:
+Follow this install tutorial to setup tensor flow on your machine:

 https://www.tensorflow.org/install

 To take images from the OT-2 camera, follow this guide:

 https://support.opentrons.com/s/article/Using-the-OT-2-s-camera

 This project is based on opensource projects: